Amy Bell: Career

 When Henry Goodeve died in 1884, Bell was an executor of his estate.
-She used her inheritance as capital to establish her own stockbroking business in Bristol, but by 1886 moved to London.
+She used her inheritance as capital to establish her own stockbroking business in Bristol, but by 1886 had moved to London.
 That year's edition of The Englishwoman's Review noted that Bell, "whom we mentioned on a former occasion as intending to settle in London in the hitherto untried profession for a woman of stock and share broker, has an office at 1, Russell Chambers, Bury Street, Bloomsbury."